onlyquake/xonotic-wiki/Repository_Access.md

 Setting up the development environment
 --------------------------------------

 The first thing you must do in order to begin with development is to set up your system to be able to download and compile the Xonotic game data.
+Make sure you have enough memory to compile.
+1GB is likely to fail.
+Consider setup the environment to have at least 2G free memory for the job.

 ### Linux